 On a lunch break at a recent install, we sat down with Devon Tobin to chat about our company’s recent boom, the challenges of owning her own business, and why she thinks personal connection is so important in the interior design business (especially during a pandemic).
 Read on for our in-depth conversation.

-Did you ever imagine you’d be the Co-Founder and Principal of a women-owned design firm, with 16 employees and two companies?
+Did you ever imagine you’d be the Founder and Principal of a women-owned design firm, with 16 employees and two companies?
 (That just so happens to be in a huge growth phase and one of Denver’s top interior design firms in the middle of a pandemic)?
 What’s that like?

 No, I didn’t imagine it at all, which is what makes me get choked up when I actually allow myself to think about it.
 I think I get nervous to ever really sit in success, because it feels like it’s so fleeting.
 I don’t want to lose the opportunity to keep growing.
 A couple years ago someone said, “Duet Design Group’s at the top,” and I had a complete panic about it.
 I thought, “if we’re at the top this fast and this early, then the only place to go is down.
 We can’t be at the top.
 We have to keep pivoting and keep moving, because up only means down.”
-So I feel like right now when other businesses are struggling to figure out what’s next, this mentality of ours to continue evolving and looking at different ways of doing business – like with the growth of Inside Stories – has allowed us to see success during a time when the economy feels uncertain and unstable.
+So I feel like right now when other businesses are struggling to figure out what’s next, this mentality of ours to continue evolving and looking at different ways of doing business has allowed us to see success during a time when the economy feels uncertain and unstable.
 It’s shown that this course is the right course.